TauqeerAhmad5201/TauqeerAhmad5201/README.md

 - 👨‍💻 Currently computer science undergrad.
 - 🌱 Learning more on Web-Development
 - 🌐 Using MERN as the learning stage.
-- 👯 Fascinated about community
+- 👥 Fascinated about communities
 - 💻 Do talk about Microprocessors and Microcontrollers
 - 🤝 Looking to collaborate with developers